anushkasingh16/smallartbigsupport/README.md

-This project was created using HTML/CSS, Javascript Bootstrap, React.js.
+This project was created using HTML/CSS, Javascript Bootstrap, React.js for HobbyHacks 2020.

 To begin working,